BA, University of Idaho

 Classes Taught:

-Introduction to Creative Writing, Writing and Multimedia Studies, World Literature, Nonfiction Writing.
+Introduction to Creative Writing, The Hero's Journey, World Literature, Nonfiction Writing.

 Click here for Current CV.